 There was opportunity for hardworking, determined men and women in the new world and they saw the realization of their dream in the lands of Pennsylvania.

 This sense of adventure and risk is one that was rekindled in my dad, George Dickson Altman, however, in 1955 it was more risk than adventure.
 After seven years of marriage and two children, Dad decided that there had to be more to life than working as a coal miner.
+There was also the fact that my brother and I were frequently sick and a dry climate was recommended.
 After family discussions, it was decided.
 The family was California bound.
 Brother-in-law, Earl Neudorfer, had a brother, Ivan, living in California and the family was welcome.

 George and his wife, Vivien Steffey Altman sold all of their belongings in preparation for the cross-country journey.
 They said their farewells to family and friends and left on their six-day journey across the country.
 They were going to a state they had never seen.
 They were going to a state where they had no home.
 They were going to a state where there was no job waiting.
 It was to be a new beginning for George and his family but it was definitely a risk.

 The journey ahead, while exciting, was scary and long.
 Driving across country with their daughter, five-year-old Kathy, and their son, two-year-old Gary, was certain to have been a challenge.
-It was late summer and the car did not have air conditioning.
+It was late summer.
+They had never dealt with such hot weather and the car did not have air conditioning.

 I recall that Ivan knew somebody in Bakersfield.
 They were also from Pennsylvania and were happy to have us stay with them until we were settled.
 We were on the move again.
 We traveled to Bakersfield to stay with Bill Spielman and family.

 It was a good move.
-While in conversation with a neighbor, he was offered a job!
+While in conversation with a neighbor, Dad was offered a job!
 He was offered a job with the Douglas Oil Company.
-It would be another adventure and beginning for George as he learned to be a steamfitter which led to his joining the Plumbers and Steamfitters Union.
-They quickly rented a house, I was enrolled in school and Mom found a job as a PBX Operator at Frame's Answering Service.
+Working in the oil fields would be another adventure and beginning for George.
+Dad learned to be a steamfitter which led to his joining the Plumbers and Steamfitters Union.
+They quickly rented a house, I was enrolled in school, and Mom found a job as a PBX Operator at Frame's Answering Service.
+Things were starting to come together for the family.

 Like his forefathers, George chose a new beginning.
 Bakersfield, California became our family's home.
 He would not have to work underground ever again!